globophobe/asyncio-quant-tick/README.md

 # How?

 Sequences of trades that have equal symbol, timestamp, nanoseconds, and tick rule are aggregated.
-As described in the accompanying project [django-cryptofeed-werks](https://github.com/globophobe/django-cryptofeed-werks), aggregating trades in this way can increase information, as they are either orders of size or stop loss cascades.
+Aggregating trades in this way can increase information, as they are either orders of size or stop loss cascades.

 As well, the number of messages can be reduced by 30-50%